» Home » HOT » Analytical Methods & Results

 Pressure

 The pressure calibration strategy employed a high-quality quartz pressure transducer as a transfer standard.
-Periodic recalibrations of this lab standard were performed with a primary pressure standard.
+Periodic recalibrations of this laboratory standard were performed with a primary pressure standard.
 The transfer standard was used to check the CTD pressure transducers.
-The corrections applied to the CTD pressures included a constant offset determined at the time that the CTD first enters the water on each cast, and a pressure dependent offset, obtained from semi-annual bench tests between the CTD sensor and the transfer standard.
+The corrections applied to the CTD pressures included a constant offset determined when the CTD first enters the water on each cast, and a pressure-dependent offset, obtained from semi-annual bench tests between the CTD sensor and the transfer standard.

-CTD pressure transducer bench tests were done using an Ametek T-100 pump and a manifold to apply pressure simultaniously to the CTD pressure transducer and to the transfer standard.
+CTD pressure transducer bench tests were done using an Ametek T-100 pump and a manifold to apply pressure simultaneously to the CTD pressure transducer and the transfer standard.
 All these tests had points at six pressure levels between 0 and 4500 dbar, increasing and decreasing pressures.

 Temperature